 - Contact cleaner (optional)

 Here is a step-by-step breakdown of the procedure.
-For safety purposes, check sure your controller is not in use before continuing.
+For safety purposes, check that your controller is not in use before continuing.
 Make sure that all the parts are accessible for reassembly.

 - Remove the two screws from the controller’s bottom.
 The hand grips must be removed.